 About the Program

 Each year, the Ohio Department of Transportation (ODOT) dedicates millions of dollars to litter clean-up.
-ODOT crews, inmates, and volunteer groups picked up 396,000 bags of trash along highways throughout the state in 2018, costing the agency a total cost of $4.1 million.
+ODOT crews, inmates, and volunteer groups clean up roughly 400,000 bags of trash along highways throughout the state each year, costing the agency a total cost of $4 million annually.

 - Groups are asked to adopt for two years and pick up litter a minimum of four times each year.

 - Participants in Adopt-A-Highway should be volunteers and not paid to pick up litter.

 - Groups can partner with others in adopting but may not pay another group to pick up litter.

 ODOT will provide safety training, trash bags, disposable safety vests and two signs to be used at the beginning of the two mile section.
 The only cost to each group is their time.